PrefectHQ/prefect/docs/orchestration/tutorial/first.md

 ## Creating a Project

 Before we can register a flow with the Prefect Backend, we first need to create a _Project_.
-Similar to a directory in filesystem, Prefect organizes flows into projects, where each flow belongs to exactly one project.
+Similar to a directory in a filesystem, Prefect organizes flows into projects, where each flow belongs to exactly one project.

 Projects can be created using the UI through either the project filter on the [dashboard](/orchestration/ui/dashboard) page, or in the [project settings